 Also, please see our explanation for how the two Mary's were able to buy spices during this time.

-For an in-depth explanation of the timing of the events during the week of Jesus' death, please listen to Lesson 22A of our Luke study.
+For an in-depth explanation of the timing of the events during the week of Jesus' death, please watch our lesson from the Gospel of Matthew Bible study.